Rory McIlroy celebrated Labor Day with a Boston glee party – as he moved ever closer to a $10million bonanza.

 McIlroy became the youngest ever winner of a Fed Ex event when he overcame a three shot deficit to win the Deutsche Bank Championship in Massachusetts on Monday.

-The 23-year-old Ulsterman is now the clear favorite to land the $10 million top prize when the FedEx series concludes in two weeks after his victory at TPC Boston.
+The 23-year-old Ulsterman is now the clear favourite to land the $10million top prize when the FedEx series concludes in a fortnight after his victory at TPC Boston.

 The world number one was a further two shots clear of Tiger Woods.